 - Does OKX have a mobile app?
 Yes, the OKX app is available for iOS and Android

 - What are the fees for OKX?
-OKX operate a tiered fee maker/taker structure based on your trading volume over 30 days; average fees range from 0.060% and 0.1%.
+OKX operates a tiered fee maker/taker structure based on your trading volume over 30 days; average fees range from 0.060% and 0.1%.

 - Are there any deposit and withdrawal limits on OKX?
-The minimum deposit for OKX is 10 USDT, so around £9.
+The minimum deposit for OKX is 10 USDT, so around £9, while standard account withdrawal limits are capped at 200 BTC daily.

 Founded in 2013, Huobi is a top 10 global crypto exchange.
 They currently support well over 500 cryptocurrencies as well as 47 different fiat currencies!
 The exchange offers peace of mind to investors by holding a 20,000 BTC security reserve fund.